priya19-tech/Ei/creational design pattern/Factory pattern/README.md

-Ride Booking System - Factory Pattern
+Ride Booking System - Factory Pattern:

 This is a simple command-line based ride-booking application written in Java.
 The project's main purpose is to demonstrate a practical application of the Factory Design Pattern.
 It allows a user to book different types of rides, and the system creates the appropriate ride object without exposing the creation logic to the main application.

 Features: